-Argentina announced it would pay $430 million US of the $2.4 billion it owes to the Paris Club within the next 8 months.
+Argentina announced it would pay $430 million US of the $2.4 billion it owes to the Paris Club within the next eight months.
 The country avoids defaulting payment, for now.

 On June 22, the Argentine government announced it would pay $430 million to pay off a part of its debt to the 22 countries of the Paris Club – mainly Germany (37%) and Japan (22%).
 The sum will be paid in several traits until March 31, 2022.

-The country has then been able to reschedule its payment terms and avoid defaulting payment.
-The Minister of Economy Martín Guzmán estimated that paying in May the $2.4 billion that the country owed would have hit the country’s international reserves, spurred depreciation and sparked even more economic instability as it already suffers from rampant inflation.
+The country has then been able to reschedule its payment terms and avoid defaulting on payment.
+The Minister of Economy Martín Guzmán estimated that paying in May the $2.4 billion that the country owed would have hit its international reserves, spurred depreciation and sparked even more economic instability as it already suffers from rampant inflation.

 Payment to the Paris Club delayed several times